-1 Start Excel and open a new blank workbook (if you have not already done this).
+- 1 Start Excel and open a new blank workbook (if you have not already done this). - 2 Make sure that automatic updates are enabled. - 1.

-You learned how to do this in: Lesson 1-1: Start Excel and open a new blank workbook.

-- 2 Make sure that automatic updates are enabled. - 1.
 Click the File button at the top-left of the screen.

 This takes you to Backstage View.
 Backstage View allows you to complete an enormous range of common tasks from a single window.